gsbdarc/rf_bootcamp_2025/docs/day3/day3.md

 Exercise:

-- Run your script again interactively while monitoring CPU and RAM usage with top or htop.
+- Run your script again interactively while monitoring CPU and RAM usage with `top` or `htop` and `userload`.

 - How much RAM and CPU does your job actually need?